louyihua/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 ******************************

-To test your assignment, set up the assignment in your course, set the section or subsection date in the future, and ask a group of beta users to submit responses and grade each other.
+To test your assignment, set up the assignment in your course, set the section or subsection date in the future, and ask a group of beta testers to submit responses and grade each other.
 The beta testers can then let you know if they found the question and the rubric easy to understand or if they had any problems with the assignment.

 For more information about beta testing, see :ref:`Beta_Testing`.